UCSD Pascal: Versions

 There were four versions of UCSD p-code engine, each with several revisions of the p-System and UCSD Pascal.
 A revision of the p-code engine (i.e., the p-Machine) meant a change to the p-code language, and therefore compiled code is not portable between different p-Machine versions.
 Each revision was represented with a leading Roman Numeral, while operating system revisions were enumerated as the "dot" number following the p-code Roman Numeral.
 For example, II.3 represented the third revision of the p-System running on the second revision of the p-Machine.

 Version I

 Original version, never officially distributed outside of the University of California, San Diego.
 However, the Pascal sources for both Versions I.3 and I.5 were freely exchanged between interested users.
 Specifically, the patch revision I.5a was known to be one of the most stable.

 Version II

 Widely distributed, available on many early microcomputers.
-Numerous versions included Apple II, DEC PDP-11, Intel 8080, Zilog Z80 and MOS 6502 based machines, Motorola 68000 and the IBM PC (Version II on the PC was restricted to one 64K code segment and one 64K stack/heap data segment; Version IV removed the code segment limit but cost a lot more).
+Numerous versions included Apple II ultimately Apple Pascal, DEC PDP-11, Intel 8080, Zilog Z80, and MOS 6502 based machines, Motorola 68000 and the IBM PC (Version II on the PC was restricted to one 64K code segment and one 64K stack/heap data segment; Version IV removed the code segment limit but cost a lot more).

 Project members from this era include Dr Kenneth L Bowles, Mark Allen, Richard Gleaves, Richard Kaufmann, Pete Lawrence, Joel McCormack, Mark Overgaard, Keith Shillington, Roger Sumner, and John Van Zandt.